International Workshop on Networked AI Systems

 • Full paper submission.
 Solicited submissions include both full technical workshop papers and white position papers.
 Maximum length of such submissions is 6 pages (including references), and if accepted they will be published by ACM and appear in the ACM Digital Library.

 NetAISys follows a single-blind review process, but all submissions must be original work not under review at any other workshop, conference, or journal.
 Submissions must be submitted as a PDF in the double-column MobiSys format.
-Submissions can use this LaTex template that is known to comply with the formatting requirements.
+Please follow the formatting guidelines of the main conference, with the exception of the page limit (see above).
 Authors remain responsible for checking that their resulting PDF meets our formatting and anonymity specifications.

 Submission Important Dates